 For more information on profit sharing plans, please complete the below form.

 A 401(k) plan is an employer-sponsored plan that allows eligible employees to make pre-tax elective deferrals or post-tax “Roth” contributions through payroll deductions.
 In addition to the 401(k) features, a typical 401(k) plan may provide discretionary employer profit sharing contributions to all (or some subset) of participants, matching contributions based on employees’ elective deferrals, or both.
 As in a traditional profit sharing plan, these employer contributions can be subject to a vesting schedule.

-The maximum amount that an employee can contribute annually to a 401(k) plan for 2014 is $17,500.
-The limit is subject to cost of living adjustments after 2014.
-401(k) deferrals count towards the $52,000 annual addition limit mentioned above.
+The maximum amount that an employee can contribute annually to a 401(k) plan for 2021 is $19,500.
+The limit is subject to cost of living adjustments in future years.
+401(k) deferrals count towards the $58,000 annual addition limit mentioned above.
 Participants age 50 and older can make additional “catch up” contributions to a 401(k) plan.
-The maximum “catch up” contribution for 2014 is $5,500.
+The maximum “catch up” contribution for 2021 is $6,500.

 Rules relating to traditional 401(k) plans require that contributions made under the plan meet specific nondiscrimination requirements.
 In order to verify that deferred wages and employer matching contributions do not discriminate in favor of highly compensated employees, the employer must perform annual tests, known as the Average Deferral Percentage (ADP) and Average Contribution Percentage (ACP) tests.
 Alternatively, there are Safe Harbor designs that can be used to avoid such testing.

 For more information on 401(k) plans, please complete the below form.